WEPS

 WEPS (88.9 FM) is a radio station licensed to serve Elgin, Illinois, United States.
 The station is owned by the Elgin Area School District U46 and licensed to Board of Education School District U-46.
 Founded in 1950, WEPS is the oldest non-commercial educational radio station in the state of Illinois.

-WEPS broadcasts a public radio format as a member of Wisconsin Public Radio.
-WEPS also airs programming from National Public Radio and the BBC World Service.
+WEPS broadcasts a classical music format as a member of Wisconsin Public Radio's WPR Music network.
+WPR Music primarily broadcasts classical music with programs broadcasting jazz, world, and folk music on the weekends.
+WEPS broadcasts student/district programming aside WPR Music.
+Student/district programming broadcasts weekdays on 7 AM/PM, 4PM and 8 AM/PM on Fridays.
+Student/district programming usually contains student hosted shows with music, discussions and interviews.
+Orchestra concert performances also broadcast on the programming block.

 History

 Originally licensed in 1950 to broadcast at 88.1 MHz, WEPS originally broadcast instructional programs to the Elgin Public Schools, local high school sporting events, and was partially staffed by students to give them experience in high school radio station operation.
 The effort to bring WEPS on the air was led by Ernest C. Waggoner, director of audio-visual education for the school district.
 The station originally had an ERP of 10 watts.
 In 1960, the station's frequency was changed to 90.9 MHz, and its ERP was increased to 380 watts.
 In 1977, the station began sharing time on the frequency with WDCB.